 Immediate case investigation and specimen collection is essential by Public Health staff to rule out polio as a source of infection, maintain Canada’s polio-free certification status, and determine the source of infection.

-- Ministry of Health and Long Term Care, Infectious Diseases Protocol, 2018.
-Acute Flaccid Paralysis: Appendix A (2019)
+- Ministry of Health and Long Term Care, Infectious Diseases Protocol - Appendix 1 (2022) Acute Flaccid Paralysis

 Heymann, D.L.
 Control of Communicable Disease Manual (19th Ed.).
 Washington, American Public Health Association, 2008